User-green/simple-mod-sync/README.md

 > If you want, you can remove `modify` array entierly.
 Do not forget to remove comma.

 > If you want, you can remove/add any data in `sync` array, as long as section contains at least one entry.
-Note that data will not be removed on user PC as long as you dont explicely state removal in `modyfy`.
+> Note that data will not be removed on user PC as long as you dont explicely state removal in `modify`.

-> Note, that `.` directory is `.minecraft` (or whatever your directory with `server.jar` is called).
+> Note, that `.` (current directory) is `.minecraft` (or whatever your directory with `server.jar` is called).

 > Note that `remove` uses ReGeX for `pattern`.

-> Beware of files been bouth in `sync` and `modify` at the same time, as there might be dragons.
+> Beware of files been both in `sync` and `modify` at the same time, as there might be dragons.
 For best stability remove files from `sync` before `modify`-ing them.

 ## Simple Setup Guide